Cake antipattern

 trait ModuleBComponentImpl { self: ModuleAComponent => }

-So those 2 traits will be very often compiled together, and Zinc incremental compiler will not help with that.
-Additionally changes to any of the components in a cake will trigger recompilation of stuff above it in the dependency graph.
+So those two traits will be very often compiled together, and the Zinc incremental compiler will not help with that.
+Additionally, changes to any of the components in a cake will trigger recompilation of stuff above it in the dependency graph.

 Testing